sridish123/py-mupdf/README.md

 # Installation

-For the major **Windows** and (thanks to our user **@jbarlow83**!) **Mac OSX** or **Linux** versions we provide wheels in the [download section of PyPI](https://pypi.org/project/PyMuPDF/#files).
-This includes Python 2.7 and versions Python 3.5 through 3.9.
+For Windows, Linux and Mac OSX platforms, there are wheels in the [download](https://pypi.org/project/PyMuPDF/#files) section of PyPI.
+This includes Python 64bit versions 3.6 through 3.9.
+For Windows only, 32bit versions are available too.

-> Starting January 2021, wheels for Python version 2 will no longer be built.
-You will need to build PyMuPDF for Python 2 from sources as explained below.
+> Wheels for **Python versions 2.7 and 3.5** will only be produced until the end of this year 2020.
+After that, you will need to build PyMuPDF from sources as explained below.
-> Similarly for Python 3.5: it has reached its end of life on 2020-09-13 and will therefore also no longer be serviced with wheels in 2021.
+> Starting immediately, we **_defer uploading Python 2.7 / 3.5 wheels_** until explicitely requested.
+Please submit an issue.

-For other Python versions or operating systems you need to generate PyMuPDF yourself as follows.
-This should work for all platforms which support Python and MuPDF.
-In any case you need the development version of Python.
+If your platform is not supported with one of our wheels, you need to generate PyMuPDF yourself as follows.
+This requires the development version of Python.

-Before building PyMuPDF from sources, you must build MuPDF.
-This process depends very much on your system.
-For most platforms, the MuPDF source contains prepared procedures for achieving this.
+Before you can do that, you must first build MuPDF.
+For most platforms, the MuPDF sources contain prepared procedures for achieving this.
 Please observe the following general steps:

-* Be sure to download the official MuPDF source release from [here](https://mupdf.com/downloads/archive).

-* Do **not use** MuPDF's [GitHub repo](https://github.com/ArtifexSoftware/mupdf).
-It contains their current **development source**, which is **not compatible** with this PyMuPDF version.
+* Be sure to download the **_official MuPDF source release_** from [here](https://mupdf.com/downloads/archive).
+Do not use MuPDF's [GitHub repo](https://github.com/ArtifexSoftware/mupdf).
+It contains their development source for future versions.

-* This repo's `fitz` folder contains one or more files whose names start with a single underscore `"_"`.
-These files contain configuration data and hotfixes.
-Each one must be copy-renamed to its correct target location **inside the MuPDF source** that you have downloaded, **before you generate MuPDF**.
+* This repo's [fitz](https://github.com/pymupdf/PyMuPDF/tree/master/fitz) folder contains one or more files whose names start with a single underscore `"_"`.
+These files contain configuration data and potentially other fixes.
+Copy-rename each of them to their correct target location within the downloaded MuPDF source.
 Currently, these files are:
-  - fitz configuration file `_config.h` copy-replace to: `mupdf/include/mupdf/fitz/config.h`.
+  - **Optional:** fitz configuration file `_config.h` copy-replace to: `mupdf/include/mupdf/fitz/config.h`.
 It contains configuration data like e.g. which fonts to support.
-  - font support file `_pdf-font-add.c` copy-replace to: `mupdf/source/pdf/pdf-font-add.c`.
-  - fax compression file `_encode-fax.c` copy-replace to: `mupdf/source/fitz/encode-fax.c`.
-  - CLI subtool `_murun.c` copy-replace to: `mupdf/source/tools/murun.c`.
-  - PDF page cleaning `_pdf_clean.c` copy-replace to: `mupdf/source/pdf/pdf_clean.c`.
-  - PDF page header `_pdf_page.h` copy-replace to: `mupdf/include/mupdf/pdf/page.h`.
+If omitting this change, the binary extension module will be over 30 MB (compared to around 11 MB).
+Does not impact functionality.

   - Now MuPDF can be generated.

 * Since PyMuPDF v1.14.17, the sources provided in this repository **no longer contain** the interface files ``fitz.py`` and ``fitz.wrap.c`` - they are instead generated **"on the fly"** by ``setup.py`` using the interface generator [SWIG](http://www.swig.org/).
-So you need SWIG being installed on your system.
+So you need SWIG on your system.
 Please refer to issue #312 for some background.
-    - PyMuPDF wheels have been generated using **SWIG v4.0.1**.
+    - PyMuPDF wheels are being generated using **SWIG v4.0.1**.

 * If you do **not use SWIG**, please download the **sources from PyPI** - they continue to contain those generated files, so installation should work like any other Python extension generation on your system.